jgarcia60/horiseon-code-refactor/README.md

 You may use this code as a template for semantic elements, or a template for a webpage of your own.
 The CSS file or it's individual classes can be used for styling templates in other applications.

-This is what the webpage should look like C:\Users\Jonathan\gt-pt\homework\horiseon-code-refactor\Homework-1-Screenshot.jpg

 ## Credits